$0 Northwest Territories Adoption Quick-Start Checklist

 The law does three things that directly affect adoption in the NWT:

-- Gives Indigenous Governing Bodies (IGBs) the authority to assert jurisdiction over child welfare — effectively allowing them to create their own laws that can supersede territorial law
+2. Gives Indigenous Governing Bodies (IGBs) the authority to assert jurisdiction over child welfare, creating a shifting relationship between Indigenous and territorial law

 In the NWT, groups like the Inuvialuit Regional Corporation and the Tlicho Government are developing their own child welfare frameworks under this authority.
 The jurisdictional landscape is actively shifting.